almostearthling/when-command-docs/install.rst

 .. [#autostart] Although an autostart entry is created, it remains inactive by default if the configuration is not modified in the applet settings.

+.. [#sourcearchive] A ``.tar.gz`` archive is provided along with packaged releases, which is the result of a source-based installation: it extracts all the required files in a directory named ``When``, but the extraction directory can be moved before the ``when-command --install`` step.

 .. [#extrafiles] Not all ``rm`` operations shown here will actually have
   effect: the instructions follow the most generic case, and some of the